datamould/datamould.github.io/_posts/2020-03-11-feature-selection-using-embedded-method.md

 ### Ridge Regression

-Ridge regression is a L2 regularization technique
+Ridge regression is a L2 regularization technique.

 ```python